 Treatment for Pterygium

-Once you have been diagnosed with pterygium, there are a variety of treatments your doctor can choose, depending on the nature of your case.
+Once you have been diagnosed with pterygium, there are a variety of treatments your eye doctor can choose, depending on the nature of your case.
 In the early stages of pytergia development, it is commonly suggested that patients keep eyes protected with sunglasses and well-lubricated with artificial tears to prevent growth and mitigate irritation.
 In some cases, the condition can be treated with ointments, steroid drops, or other types of medicinal eye drops.
 If the pterygium begins to interfere with vision, you and your doctor may explore surgical techniques to remove it from the eye.
 Pterygia can be persistent, even after surgical attempts to remove it.
-Our skilled eye doctor may recommend adjunctive therapies to minimize chances of reoccurrence.
+Our skilled eye doctors may recommend adjunctive therapies to minimize chances of reoccurrence.

 If you would like more information on pterygium conditions, or if you think you may have a pterygium, please contact Aloha Laser Vision to schedule an appointment with one of our experienced eye doctors.